Borges Fiction

 - Bibliographical Note

 This Dutton translation was acquired in the UK by Allen Lane/Penguin, and an Allen Lane UK version came out in 1974.
 In 1976 it was copyrighted by Penguin, which kept the British book in circulation long after the American original slipped out of print.
-In 1998 Andrew Hurley produced a new translation for Viking’s Collected Fictions, dropping the “Doctor” from the title.
-In 2005, Hurley’s translation of Brodie’s Report was published as an individual book by Penguin Classic.
+In 1998 Andrew Hurley produced a new translation for Viking’s Collected Fictions, dropping “Doctor” from the title.
+In 2005, Hurley’s translation of Brodie’s Report was published as an individual book by Penguin Classics.

 El libro de arena